What To Expect On The Day Of Your Brain MRI Scan

 Take out all your piercings.. and remember to put them back in afterwards before they heal over!
 I went with no earrings and I took my belly bar out just before I went into the hospital, putting it straight back in after I’d come out.
 Some piercings can heal up pretty quickly, especially nose and surface piercings.

 The machine is very loud.
 I was given little ‘marshmallows’ for my ears – little earplugs that you squish into your ears that expand a bit, to protect your ears from the noise.
-I don’t normally wear earphones to listen to music or anything, as I had some ear problems when I was younger, but they couldn’t offer headphones (over the ears) as there wasn’t enough room in the machine – eek!
+I don’t normally wear earphones to listen to music or anything, as I had some ear problems when I was younger, but they couldn’t offer headphones for my first MRI (over the ears) as there wasn’t enough room in the machine – eek!
+I much preferred my second more roomy MRI!

 Close your eyes as soon as you lie down and keep them closed until a member of staff tells you it’s all over.
 This was the best tip I read online before attending my MRI.
 I didn’t want to see the machine close around me and it would definitely make anyone feel claustrophobic to open their eyes mid-scan!
 I closed my eyes as soon as I lay down and I told the gentleman putting me into the machine to shake me when I was allowed to open them again, when the scan had completely finished and I was okay to sit up.

-The scan takes around 20 minutes, but honestly felt so fast.
+The scan takes around 20 minutes for just your brain to be looked at, but honestly felt so fast.
 I felt like I was spinning a bit at first, but as soon as I relaxed, I just lay still and did a bit of thinking and the time flew by!
+When my spine was scanned too, this took around 40 minutes, but it could be longer depending on your requirements.